 WHY is this medicine prescribed?

 Granisetron transdermal patches are used to prevent nausea and vomiting caused by chemotherapy.
 Granisetron is in a class of medications called 5HT3inhibitors.
-It works by stopping the release of a certain natural substance (serotonin) from the stomach and intestine and by preventing it from acting on the part of the brain that controls nausea and vomiting.
+It works by blocking serotonin, a natural substance in the body that causes nausea and vomiting.

 HOW should this medicine be used?